ALdente95/stockPicker/README.md

 #Find lowest price within price_array

-    #compare 1 by 1 all prices in array

-    or

-    #sort
+    #sort by lowest to highest

-#Compare lowest price with every other days
+#Loop through price_array and find position of lowest

+#Find highest after lowest index

-#Do this for the other prices
+#Do this for all prices

+alt2 (worked):

+#Sort price_array by lowest

+#Sort price_array by Highest

+#Compare both on same index

 #Find highest profit